jmsclrk/CV/README.md

 ## EXPERIENCE ##
 **Production Manager / Coordinator at Sky Sports (Nov 2017 - Jul 2019)** <br>
 End-to-end supervision of the complete production process for golf sporting events covered by Sky Sports.
-Working closely with the Head of Golf to accommodate for up to four golf tournaments per week, determining the scale of production and facilitating the delivery of live coverage to customers whether on site or based at Sky Studios.
+Worked closely with the Head of Golf to accommodate for up to four golf tournaments per week, determining the scale of production and facilitating the delivery of live coverage to customers whether on site or based at Sky Studios.

-**Production Coordinator at BBC (May 2016 - November 2017)** <br>
+**Production Coordinator at BBC (May 2016 - Nov 2017)** <br>
 Developed close relationships with all departments and service-providing companies as the primary production contact, internally and externally.
 Countered unexpected problems during production with both instant and longer-term solutions to resume filming immediately and also prevent recurrence.

 **Development Researcher at Hungry Bear Media (May 2015 - May 2016)** <br>